Two CSCS-based iteration methods for solving absolute value equations: Numerical results

-so it notes that we need to solve a system of linear equations with the coefficient matrix $J^{(k)} = A - \hat{D}({\bm x}^{(k)})$, i.e. Eq. (\ref{eqx2s}).
-Also, since the matrix $J^{(k)}$ is a Toeplitz-plus-diagnoal matrix, so there are no fast direct solvers for $J^{(k)}\tilde{{\bm x}} = \tilde{{\bm f}}$\footnote{It is mainly because the displacement rank of the matrix $J^{(k)}$ can take any value between $0$ and $n$.
-Hence, fast Toeplitz solvers that are based on small displacement rank of matrices cannot be applied.}.
-Fortunately, it should mention that the matrix-vector product involving $J^{(k)}$ can be implemented via FFTs due to having the Toeplitz part $A$.
-It tells us that the Krylov subspace methods, such as the restarted GMRES method \cite{YSMHS} and the TFQMR method \cite{RWFAT}, can be compatibly exploited for solving $J^{(k)}\tilde{{\bm x}} = \tilde{{\bm f}}$ at each iteration step.
-We conclude these iterative schemes as the GN-TFQMR method and the GN-GMRES($m$) method, where $m$ is the restarted number.
-In conclusion, we will compared the proposed CSCS-based iteration method with both the GN-GMRES($m$) and GN-TFQMR methods for solving the resulting AVEs in Example 1.
-This idea about establishing two combined (inner-outer) iteration methods also follows recommendations in \cite{CTKS}.
+Next, for the first temporal level $m = 1$, we employ these two CSCS-based iteration methods to solve the above resultant AVEs, then the necessary condition for analyzing the convergence of the CSCS-based iteration method is that both the circulant part $C$ and the skew-circulant part $S$ of $A$ are positive definite.
+In fact, we have already mentioned that both the circulant part $C$ and the skew-circulant part $S$ of the matrix $A = I_N - \frac{\tau}{h^{\alpha}}(d_{+}G_{\alpha} + d_{-}G^{T}_{\alpha})$ are positive definite (see \cite{XMGTZH2} for details) via the similarly analyzed methods in \cite{WQSLL}.
+It means that exploiting the CSCS-based iteration methods for solving the resulting AVEs is reasonable. \textit{At the same time, it is worth mentioning that HSS-based iteration methods are not suitable for Example 2 due to the Toeplitz coefficient matrix.
+Otherwise, it will lead to the complicated computations for solving two sub-systems with the dense coefficient matrices $\sigma I + H$ and $\sigma I + S$}.
+In this example, since the matrix $J^{(k)}$ is a Toeplitz-plus-diagnoal matrix, so there are no fast direct solvers for $J^{(k)}\tilde{{\bm x}} = {\bm u}^{(0)}$\footnote{It is mainly because the displacement rank of the matrix $J^{(k)}$ can take any value between $0$ and $n$.
+Hence, fast Toeplitz direct solvers that are based on small displacement rank of matrices cannot be applied \cite[p.142]{MKNI}.}.
+Fortunately, it should note that the matrix-vector product involving $J^{(k)}$ can be implemented via FFTs due to having the Toeplitz part $A$.
+It tells us that the Krylov subspace methods can be compatibly exploited for solving $J^{(k)}\tilde{{\bm x}} = {\bm u}^{(0)}$ at each iteration step, we denote them as the GN-TFQMR method and the GN-GMRES method.
+In conclusion, we will compared the proposed CSCS-based iteration method with both the GN-GMRES and GN-TFQMR methods for solving the resultant AVEs in Example 2.
 Numerical results are reported in the following tables under different values of $\alpha,d_{\pm}$ and $h = \tau$.
+The total number of (inner) iteration steps used for both GMRES and TFQMR methods, which are used to solve $J^{(k)} \tilde{{\bm x}} = {\bm u}^{(0)}$, is no more than 15 in our practical implementations.